serval/serval-mesh/queue/README.md

 Parameters:

-- `binary_addr`: a CAS address pointing to a WASM binary on the Storage Server
+- `binary_addr`: a CAS address pointing to a Wasm binary on the Storage Server
 - `input_addr`: optionally, a CAS address pointing to a blob on the Storage Server

 Example output: